 Orientation within Ottawa is easy: Parliament Hill, which holds the most prominent buildings, is on the north edge of town, with its back turned on the Ottawa River and the French-speaking province of Quebec.
 Getting around is easy, since most of the sights are gathered together around Parliament Hill and the adjacent ByWard Market.
 To see Ottawa, you should definitely park the car, get out, and walk (or bike, or rollerblade) around town.

 Ottawa’s airport, with flights from most major U.S. hubs, is 20 minutes south of the city.
 The major east-west access is via Hwy-17, the Trans-Canada Highway; within town, this becomes the Hwy-417 freeway.
-From the south, Hwy-31 links up with Hwy-401, the Interstate freeway along the north shore of Lake Ontario.
+From the south, Hwy-31 links up with Hwy-401, the long-distance freeway along the north shore of Lake Ontario.